bharathmadishetti/mabarat/README.md

 # mabarat
-Wanted to store Java and Selenium automation projects
+Wanted to store Java and Selenium automation projects.
+Also wanted to share this project with other people.